noprompt/meander/README.md

 We use logic variables (symbols that start with `?`) to extract values from our input and return them in our output.
 Logic variable also let us join across values.
 In this example, we do that using the `?food` variable to lookup our users favorite foods in the `foods-by-name` collection.
+See [file in examples folder](./examples/food-example-readme.clj) for an example of running this match.

 ### Finding More than One Answer